 Suppose you’ve felt a long-simmering tension with a colleague, whether over work assignments, personality differences, or some other issue.
 Before turning to a manager, you might invite the colleague out to lunch and try to get to know him or her better.
 Discovering things you have in common—whether a tie to the same city, children the same age, or shared concerns about problems in your organization—may help bring you together.

 If you feel comfortable, bring up the source of the tension and focus on listening to the other person’s point of view.
 Resist the urge to argue or defend your position.
 When you demonstrate empathy and interest, he or she is likely to reciprocate.
-If conflict persists or worsens, enlist the help of a manager in resolving your differences.
+If the conflict persists or worsens, enlist the help of a manager in resolving your differences.

 The last of our three types of conflict, value conflict, can arise from fundamental differences in identities and values, which can include differences in politics, religion, ethics, norms, and other deeply held beliefs.
 Although discussion of politics and religion is often taboo in organizations, disputes about values can arise in the context of work decisions and policies, such as whether to implement an affirmative action program or whether to take on a client with ties to a corrupt government.